 Let’s tackle body language first.
 Here are major components of nonverbal communication to consider when you get up to preach:

-- Posture – How you stand or sit can communicate confidence or insecurity.
+• Posture – How you stand or sit can communicate confidence or insecurity.
 Make sure your posture is open and relaxed.
+Authentic preachers stand in a way that is authoritative but not intimidating.

-- Eye contact – Maintaining eye contact shows that you’re engaged with your audience and confident in what you’re saying.
+• Eye contact – Maintaining eye contact signals engagement with your audience and confident in what you’re saying.
+Scan the audience while you talk, don’t just preach to the same person the whole time.

 2. Adjust Your Pacing, Inflection, and Tone